Corrected Slogans

 Corrected Slogans is a studio album collaboration between the experimental rock band Red Krayola and the conceptual art group Art & Language.
 It was released in 1976 by the publisher Music-Language.
 The album was adopted by Drag City and was re-issued on CD in 1997.
-The album was mostly recorded between 1974 and 1975.

 Critical reception

 Magnet called Correct Slogans "a mostly acoustic album of strange, politically charged pieces that sometimes border on opera."
 The Dallas Observer wrote that the album matches "skeletal backing by Thompson and 16-year-old drummer Jesse Chamberlain ... with Art & Language's dry, unsingerly voices and their intentionally antilyrical lumps of Marxist art theory."